ochestra-tech/kubeopera-cli/README.md

-# kubeforge-cli
+# kubeopera-cli

-Installs Kubernetes on a remote VM from any of the major cloud providers
+Installs Kubernetes on a remote VM of any of the major cloud providers

 KubeForge is a Go-based command-line tool for automated Kubernetes installation on virtual machines across multiple cloud providers (AWS, GCP, Azure, and Oracle Cloud).